-The Center for Social Innovation & Enterprise is collaborating with New Hampshire Businesses for Social Responsibility (NHBSR) to launch UNH’s first “B Corp Clinic” in the Spring of 2019.
+The Center for Social Innovation & Enterprise is collaborating with New Hampshire Businesses for Social Responsibility (NHBSR) to launch UNH’s first “B Impact Clinic” in the Spring of 2019.

 B Corp certification is about a decade old.
 There are now 2655 companies across 150 industries that are certified including Patagonia, Danone, Ben & Jerry’s, Cabot, Seventh Generation and Eileen Fisher.
 New Hampshire is proud to be home to several leading B Corps including Stonyfield, W.S.
 Badger, Pete and Gerry's Organic Eggs, ReVision Energy, Veris Wealth Partners, and Mascoma Bank.
 There are a number of certified B Corps in the surrounding states as well.
 Companies are certified based on a lengthy and rigorous assessment process, and are legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.

-In the Fall 2018 semester, the program is being piloted with a small team of two UNH students working to help Koya Leadership Partners (founded and owned by UNH alum, Katie Bouton) become B Corp certified.
-The students and a company representative (UNH alum, Meghan Seidman) have collaborated under the guidance of Fiona Wilson on the B Impact Assessment, and are anticipating submission in early December.
-The immersive learning project has been an excellent educational platform around “sustainable business” due to the comprehensive and rigorous assessment platform that evaluates all aspects of the company’s operations.
+In the Fall 2018 semester, the program was piloted with a small team of two UNH students working to help Koya Leadership Partners (founded and owned by UNH alum, Katie Bouton) become B Corp certified.
+The students and a company representative (UNH alum, Meghan Seidman) collaborated under the guidance of Fiona Wilson on the B Impact Assessment, and completed the submission for certification in early December.
+The immersive learning project has been an excellent educational platform for “sustainable business” due to the comprehensive and rigorous assessment evaluating all aspects of the company’s operations.